marcellapantarotto/Assembler/README.md

 ## After:

-To pre-process only, generating a `.pre` file:
+To preprocess only, generating a `.pre` file:
 ```
-./montador -p myprogram.asm
+./montador -p assemble_program.asm
 ```

-To pre-process only, generating a `.obj`:
+To preprocess only, generating a `.obj`:
 ```
-./montador -o
+./montador -o preprocess_file.pre
 ```